emersonford/resume/README.md

 Rewrote my resume in LaTeX and making the files public on Github for all to use.

 ## Usage
-Alter resume.tex and compile with Latex.
+Alter resume.tex and compile with `pdflatex -synctex=1 "Resume.tex"`.